RoyZone96/jeopardy-generator-capstone-client/README.md

 * being able to update categories from edit board
 * implementing double and final jeopardy
 * aesthetic changes
+* Integrated a way to remind a user of password or Username

 ## How to run it
 Use command line to navigate into the project folder and run the following in terminal